- About us

-First thing in the morning, last thing at night and even during heated office debates – it seems like everybody’s at it.
+First thing in the morning, last thing at night and even during heated office debates – it seems like everybody’s at it… voice search, that is.

 Nowadays, many of our homes contain voice-search enabled smartphones or virtual assistants ready and waiting for our questions.
 It has already revolutionised the way that we look for information, despite being less than a decade old and looks set to become a leading way of searching over the coming years.